LOMOND HILLS ADVENTURE TRIATHLON

 Additional parking can be found in the village of Falkland and this provides a good warm up cycle to the event.

-5.00 pm – Craigmead carpark and bio-security open for competitors.
-All competitors must
+5.00 pm– Craigmead carpark and bio-security open for competitors.
+All competitors must go through bio-security.

 5:30 pm – Race registration opens at event HQ.

 6:30 pm - All competitors arrived at event HQ.

 6:45 pm – Registration closes.